2008 SEC men's basketball tournament: Game delays and relocation

 During overtime of the Friday night quarterfinal between Mississippi State and Alabama, a tornado hit the Georgia Dome at 9:40 p.m.
 The National Weather Service had issued a tornado warning at 9:26 p.m., because radar indicated a thunderstorm capable of producing a tornado.
 The storm tore open a panel on the north side of the dome; sheared bolts and insulation fell into the arena.
 After the storm passed, the teams returned to the court at 10:30 and completed the game.

 The Kentucky–Georgia basketball game, originally scheduled for Friday night, was postponed.
 It was rescheduled for Saturday at noon.
 Due to the severe damage suffered at the Georgia Dome, the remainder of the tournament was moved to Georgia Tech's Alexander Memorial Coliseum.
 The semifinals began at 6:00pm Saturday in Alexander Memorial Coliseum.
 Because the games were moved to a significantly smaller arena, only players' families & friends, bands, cheerleaders, and persons with working credentials were admitted.
 The SEC looked at several possible scenarios; one specifically mentioned by media involved playing only the Kentucky-Georgia game on Saturday, playing both semifinals on Sunday, and declaring the semifinal winners co-champions.
 However, tournament officials were told by the NCAA tournament selection committee (which included SEC commissioner Michael Slive) that it had to finish the tournament in order to preserve the league's automatic bid to the NCAA tournament.

 The championship game was originally slated to be televised by CBS but was bumped to ESPN2 after the SEC opted to move the tip time to 3:30 p.m.
 (EDT).
 The move to ESPN2 was because CBS televised the Big Ten tournament final at 3:30 p.m.
 However, CBS still produced the game, with announcers Verne Lundquist and Bill Raftery calling the game.
-All CBS affiliates in the finalists' home markets also carried the game.
+In Arkansas and Georgia, the state's CBS affiliates simulcast the SEC final live rather than the Big Ten final (which aired later on tape delay).